coolmelon/JavaScript30/readme.md

 # JavaScript30 Implementations

-This is Wes Bos's JavaScript 30 challenge, added: (1) vanilla JS code with additional functions, or (2) a react version, and/or (3) responsive css code.
+This is Wes Bos's JavaScript 30 challenge, my implementation version, by adding:
+(1) vanilla JS code with additional functions, and/or (2) a react version, and/or (3) update style or responsive css code.

 ### Current progress (what has been updated):
-1. 01-drum-kit
+1. 01-drum-kit;
+2. 02-JS and CSS Clock;

 Please see the original starting and solution codes [here](https://github.com/wesbos/JavaScript30).